-SIJ pain is typically felt in the lower back and buttocks, but can also present around the hip, groin and extend down the leg to the knee.
+Symptoms of SIJ pain include back pain and pain in the buttocks.
+SIJ pain can also present in the hips, groin and down the leg to the knee.
 It usually feels like a sharp, dull or a stabbing pain.
-In most cases, SIJ pain is typically felt on one side of the body but may present itself in both joints as well (but this is much less common).
+Most people experience SIJ pain on one side of their body.
+However, SIJ pain can present in both joints (though this is less common).

 Other common symptoms are: